ndelacerda/ndelacerda.github.io/_pages/wip.md

 <i>Under review.<i>

-## The Case for Non-Partisan Political Cueing: Experimental Evidence from Peru

-<u>Abstract</u>: Citizens infer policy information from partisan cues.
-Yet, the utility of partisan cues varies cross-nationally.
-In weakly institutionalized democracies with short-lived political parties and volatile party systems, partisan cues are likely of little heuristic value.
-I argue that in these places citizens can rely on alternative political markers, such as ideological or political movement-related categories, to make sense of the political arena.
-I test this argument in Peru, a country with an extremely volatile party system and deep distrust in political parties.
-Using a survey experiment, I show that political cues significantly influence policy preferences even in the absence of clear and strong partisan brands.
-Findings from this paper underscore the importance of alternative forms of political identification in weakly institutionalized party systems.
+## Beyond an Instrumental Exchange: Political Affects and Clientelist Compliance in Contemporary Mexico

+**with Rodrigo Castro Cornejo**

+<u>Abstract</u>: While clientelist exchanges are typically analyzed from an instrumental perspective, we propose a new theory of affective commitments and argue that gift-giving can transcend utilitarian considerations, increase expressive attitudes towards political parties, shape partisan loyalties, and foster commitment to patron-client relationships.
+Identifying the effect of clientelism on citizens’ expressive considerations is particularly challenging because political parties often target loyal voters and voters tend to misreport these interactions.
+We overcome these challenges using a three-part strategy.
+First, we leverage a three-wave panel study that allows us to identify the effect of clientelism on affects, partisanship, and vote choice, controlling for political machines’ pre-existing patterns of resource allocation.
+Second, using a mediation analysis, we assess whether affects can increase commitment to patron-client relationships.
+Finally, we use a survey experiment to evaluate the plausibility of the proposed mechanisms and address issues of misreporting.
+Without denying the crucial role that instrumental considerations have in clientelist exchanges, our findings suggest that affective channels play a role in solving commitment issues in patron-client relationships.

-<i>Presented at the Midwest Political Science Association 2024 Annual Conference, the Duke/UNC Political Behavior Group Meeting (2024), and at the Congreso Chileno de Ciencia Política 2023.<i>
+<i>Presented at the American Political Science Association 2024 Annual Conference, Philadelphia<i>.

 ## Political Identities and Belief Networks in Developing Democracies